pblack/docs/content/site-configuration/front-matter-templates.md

 Applying or changing a Front Matter Template follows a “no modification” rule, it will not remove or modify values that already exist in your content files.

 ## Section & Collection Defaults
 To apply a Front Matter Template to an entire section or collection, you must edit the section or collection defaults in the `settings.yml` configuration file.
-See [Config as Code](/site-configuration/config-as-code#front-matter-templates) for more information.
+See [Config Files](/site-configuration/config-files#front-matter-templates) for more information.

 ## Page Templates
 To apply a Front Matter Template to a single page, navigate to the page you want to apply the Front Matter Template to, and click the `...` button in the page’s toolbar.
 In options dropdown, click `Change Template`